gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 - UART retains the latest waiting screen, preserves command FIFO and never overwrites an active transfer.
 A screen may precede a waiting status poll only once, so continuous browsing does not starve status replies.
-- BH finishes every part of the active screen before beginning another.
-CAN queue rejection retains the current part for retry.
-Factory text does not restart an active BACCAble screen transfer.
+- BH prioritizes the latest screen and skips unchanged fragments.
+CAN queue rejection keeps work pending for retry.
+Factory text requests a full refresh without resetting progress through the fragments.
 - Native readings refresh only from their corresponding valid CAN frames.
 UDS issues at most one request every 500 ms, after a 150 ms page-settling interval, cycling through up to four page values.
 Fault clearing pauses polling; the fault